 Canadian Partnership Director

 Leigh Cassell loves kids.
-She is a mom, innovator, adventurer, and partner in learning with teachers and students around the world.
-Leigh works as an AMDSB Technology Coach and she is Founder & President of the Digital Human Library.
-For the past 12 years Leigh has been teaching students in K-8 with a focus on integrating technologies effectively to inspire learning, create global connections for teachers and students, develop 21st Century Competencies, and prepare students to succeed as next generation learners.
-Leigh is an Apple Distinguished Educator, certified Google Educator, SMART Certified Interactive Teacher, Founder of the Ontario Edu Students’ Twitter Chat, Live Learning Canada, Co-Founder of OEMConnect and Co-Founder of A Kids’ Guide to Canada. #Learn2Connect #Connect2Learn
+She is an adventurer, innovator, and partner in learning with teachers and students around the world.
+Leigh works full-time as an AMDSB Teaching and Learning Coach and she is the Founder & President of the Digital Human Library.
+Driven by her passion to inspire in others a love of learning, Leigh’s expertise is grounded in why and how we integrate technology to build relationships (#Learn2Connect and #Connect2Learn), develop 21st Century Competencies, shape new literacy skills and prepare students to succeed as next generation learners.
+Leigh is an Apple Distinguished Educator, certified Google Educator, SMART Certified Interactive Teacher, Founder of the Ontario Edu Students’ Twitter Chat, Live Learning Canada, Co-Founder of OEMConnect and Co-Founder of A Kids’ Guide to Canada.